viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 Taking the `/transfer_money/` endpoint (example 6) as a case, we see some alternatives to transform it in REST:

-1. Create a transaction on an account: `PUT /accounts/76354gy/transactions/`;
+1. Create a transaction on an account: `POST /accounts/76354gy/transactions/`;
-2. Include the verb in URI: `PUT /accounts/76354gy/transfer_money/`;
+2. Include the verb in URI: `POST /accounts/76354gy/transfer_money/`;
-3. Include the verb in query string: `PUT /accounts/76354gy/?action=transfer_money`.
+3. Include the verb in query string: `POST /accounts/76354gy/?action=transfer_money`.

 Things get worse when we analize the `/change_password/` endpoint (example 7).
 Should we have `POST /users/bob/change_password/` or `PUT /users/bob/password/`?
 Note that both endpoints should receive current password to make validation, but it won't be persisted.